The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: Unbounded state space: The multi-period problem

-The following result shows that the critical growth rate $\log N/\log \log N$ from Table~\ref{ta:comparison} carries over to the multi-period setting.
-We assume that a representation analogous to~\eqref{eq:repr} holds at time~$t_m$, and that the payoff function does not grow too fast in the following sense. \begin{theorem} Suppose that the payoff functions satisfy the growth constraint
+In this section we extend the main result of the preceding section (Theorem \ref{thm:main}) to the multi-period problem, that is, to $m+1$ exercise dates $0= t_0<\cdots< t_m$.
+We know from the single-period problem that the critical rate cannot be larger than $\log N/\log\log N$, so we will be done if we can show that there is an upper bound for the mean square error of the form $K^{cK}$ for some positive $c$.
+Fortunately, this can be deduced with little effort from a result of Glasserman and Yu \cite{GlYu04} and the estimates from the preceding section about the single-period problem.
+Following \cite{GlYu04}, we assume that a representation analogous to (\ref{eq:repr}) holds at time $t_m$ and that the payoff functions do not grow too fast in the following sense. \begin{theorem} Suppose that the payoff functions satisfy the growth constraint